deepaligarg/deepali-garg.github.io/_pages/machinelearning.md

 [![View on GitHub](https://img.shields.io/badge/Jupyter-Open_Notebook-green?logo=Jupyter)](https://github.com/deepaligarg/Sentiment-Analysis-using-IMDB-movies-reviews)
 [![View on GitHub](https://img.shields.io/badge/Database-View_Database-blueviolet?logo=Microsoft%20Excel)](https://github.com/deepaligarg/Sentiment-Analysis-using-IMDB-movies-reviews)

-This NLP project reads a message and classifies them as Spam or Ham (Not Spam).
+<span style="font-family:Segoe UI; font-size:1;">This NLP project reads a message and classifies them as Spam or Ham (Not Spam).
 This uses NLTK for text preprocessing and Machine learning algorithms for classifying text messages.
 Text pre-processing done by applying **Regex**, **Stemming** and Removing **Stopwords**.
-The words are then converted into words using **Bag Of Words** Technique (Sklearn's **CountVecrtorizer**) and then a **Naive Bayes Classifier** is built for the use-case.
+The words are then converted into words using **Bag Of Words** Technique (Sklearn's **CountVecrtorizer**) and then a **Naive Bayes Classifier** is built for the use-case.</span>

 ---
 ### Digit Recognizer